Skip to main content

 At the heart of this system lies the Hypothalamic-Pituitary-Gonadal (HPG) axis, a sophisticated feedback loop that serves as the central command for sex hormone production.
 The hypothalamus, a small region at the base of the brain, releases Gonadotropin-Releasing Hormone (GnRH) in rhythmic pulses.

-This signal prompts the to secrete Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
+This signal prompts the pituitary gland to secrete Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These hormones, in turn, travel through the bloodstream to the gonads ∞ the testes in men and the ovaries in women ∞ instructing them to produce testosterone and estrogen, respectively.
 As we age, the sensitivity and signaling efficiency within this axis can diminish at multiple points, resulting in a gradual but persistent decline in hormonal output.

 Understanding your body’s hormonal signaling pathways is the foundational step toward reclaiming systemic balance and function.